PizzaPadawan/weekend-jquery-salary-calculator/README.md

 ## Description

+*This is my first weekend project for Tier 2 of Emerging Digital Academy.*

-This salary calculator will allow you to add employee data to a table and calculate a total monthly cost for paying employees' salaries.
+This salary calculator web app will allow the user to add employee data to a table and calculate a total monthly cost for paying employees' salaries.

 Simply submit all employee's details one at a time and get a live look at total monthly cost as you add and remove employees from the table, alerting the user with red text if over a budget of $20,000.

+## Usage

+1. Input employee First Name, Last Name, ID, Title, and Annual Salary fields
+2. Click "Submit" button.

+The "Total Monthly" section will update to reflect the total with every employee change, whether added or deleted.

 ## TO DO:

+The following is the checklist I used for reference when working on this project.

 HTML:
 - [x] "Salary Calculator" header section